 If you find that when you type a command like

 python, the command line isn’t running the version of python you want it to run, that’s probably because a different version of python appears earlier in the PATH variable (since the command line will stop looking through these folders as soon as it finds a match).
-Note you can diagnose this problem by typing
+Note that you can diagnose this problem by typing

 which COMMANDNAME, which will tell you the folder from which COMMANDNAME is being run.

-Modifying your PATH Variable¶
+Modifying Your PATH Variable¶

 How you modify your PATH variable depends a little on your operating system.